 Rick Steves' Amsterdam, Bruges & Brussels

-Updates to the eighth edition
+Updates to the ninth edition

 The VAT rate in the Netherlands is now 21 percent (the minimum purchase requirement is still €50).

 The main tourist information office, located across the street from Central Station, now has slightly shorter hours: July–Aug Mon–Sat 9:00–19:00, Sun 10:00–17:00; Sept–June Mon–Sat 9:00–18:00, Sun 10:00–17:00.